-Late Assignment/Make-up Policy: You are expected to follow the schedule as posted and late assignments will not be accepted, except with permission of the instructor.
-Contrary to a popular idiom, it is always better to ask for permission than forgiveness; if you know that you are going to miss a deadline, please let your instructor know in advance.
+Late Assignment/Make-up Policy: You are expected to follow the schedule as posted and late assignments will not be accepted, except with my permission.
+Contrary to a popular idiom, it is always better to ask for permission than forgiveness; if you know that you are going to miss a deadline, please let me know in advance.